 This document outlines our methods and approaches to teaching and learning at Hibaldstow Academy.

-We are currently undergoing a period of reflection and transition with our curriculum.
-As part of this process we are reviewing our long and medium term plans to deliver a high quality curriculum to meet the needs of our pupils.
 Subject leaders across the Academy Trust are working together to develop a curriculum plan that ensures strong progression and knowledge against the scope and breadth of the National Curriculum, our local area and the pupils attending our academy.